Contents |

 For example, if a worker is sacked because she has told you that she is pregnant or might start a family.

-You could be liable for direct discrimination even if you did not intend to discriminate against your employee.
+You could be liable for direct discrimination even if you did not intend to discriminate against your worker.

 You cannot defend a direct discrimination claim by 'justifying' it (arguing that your actions were a proportionate means of achieving a legitimate aim).
 The only defence would be to prove that there was no discrimination.